CCSI-Toolset/MEA_dm/README.md

 # MEA_dm
 MEA Dynamic Model

+Note: This product is also part of the [Process Models Bundle](../../../ProcessModels_bundle)

+## Getting Started
+See installation and user guide documents in the [documentation](./docs) subdirectory.

+## Authors
+* Anderson Soares Chinen
+* Ben Omell
+* Debangsu Bhattacharyya

+See also the list of [contributors](../../contributors) who participated in this project.

 ## Development Practices

-* Code development will be peformed in a forked copy of the repo.
+* Code development will be performed in a forked copy of the repo.
 Commits will not be made directly to the repo.
 Developers will submit a pull request that is then merged by another team member, if another team member is available.
 * Each pull request should contain only related modifications to a feature or bug fix.